MatWein/SCalc/README.md

 ```
 If you simply write 0.7 + 0.1 in Java the result will be 0.7999999999999999.
 If you now multiply this with a larger number, your result will be wrong.
 SCalc avoids this problem by using BigDecimals for internal calculation.

-Another reason is, that you can specify the calculation precision.
-Per default all calculation will be done with a scale of 10 and the result also will be rounded (HALF_UP) to 10 digits.
+Another reason is, that you can specify the calculation precision. **Per default all calculation will be done with a scale of 10 and the result also will be rounded (HALF_UP) to 10 digits.** (See scalc.SCalcOptions.DEFAULT_SCALE)

 ## Calculation within iteration
 For calculations within iterations, it is recommended to create only one SCalc instance and reuse it.
 See following example: